cpubot/data-provisioner/README.md

 Most API entities have quite a few fields which are _not_ required to create the entity.
 Using [`createSpec`](#createspec), developers can annotate the specific fields required to create the entity.

-All call to [`createSpec`](#createspec) returns a new function, with the specified attributes now encoded as required parameters _at the type level_.
+[`createSpec`](#createspec) returns a new function with the specified attributes encoded as required parameters _at the type level_.
 I.e. you'll get a compiler error if you don't pass all the required fields.

 > Note that like [`create`](#create), [`createSpec`](#createspec) accepts an optional `resolver` function which can be used to encode specialized resolver logic.